🏝 Perfect 5 Day Maui Itinerary (Post-Fires) for 2023

 While most visitors vacation in Maui to relax, there are always those few whose idea of paradise lives on the trails.

-For those of you who want to include hiking in your 5 day Maui itinerary, the best trails can be found in the West Maui mountains.
+For those of you who want to include hiking in your 5-day Maui itinerary, you can find the best trails within the West Maui mountains.

-In particular, the short 0.6-mile hike along the Iao Needle Trail found within ʻĪao Valley State Monument is especially spectacular, though it doesn’t require much effort.
+In particular, the short 0.6-mile hike along the Iao Needle Trail found within Κ»Δͺao Valley State Monument is especially spectacular.
+However, it doesn’t require much effort.

 Other popular hikes in the area include: